-- 13.2.1. ensure that as soon as practicable after a Player joins a PRB and before any Player represents the PRB by playing Rugby, a general medical screening has been conducted in relation to that Player by the PRB's Team Doctor, which includes: - a) taking a general medical history of the Player, including injuries and Medical Procedures undertaken; - b) conducting a physical examination of the Player; - advising Players of the need to maintain good skin and oral health and, where appropriate, recommending that Players seek external skin and/or dental expertise for examination and advice; - d) conducting any additional examinations or investigations that the PRB's Team Doctor believes are necessary or prudent to protect the health and well-being of that Player; - e) recording the details obtained from each step of the general medical screening outlined in paragraphs a) to d) above, in Smartabase (or such other centrally documented system as may be notified by Rugby AU) referred to in Article 15 (Keeping medical records); - f) reminding the Player that their medical information may be disclosed in accordance clause 22 of this Policy; - 13.2.2. acknowledge that Rugby AU recommends that the PRB's Team Doctor conduct a general medical screening outlined in Article 13.2.1, for each of the PRB's Players, every year; and - 13.2.3. ensure that immediately prior to a Player ceasing to be employed by the PRB: - a) a general medical screening outlined in Article 13.2.1 is carried out; and - b) following the general medical screening in 13.2.3.a), the Player signs a form (prepared by the Team Doctor in consultation with the Player) that acknowledges the results of the medical screening conducted in accordance with 13.2.3.a) and records any and all injuries, illness and Medical Procedures occurring during the term that the Player was contracted with the PRB
+- 13.2.1. ensure that as soon as practicable after a Player joins a PRB and before any Player represents the PRB by playing Rugby, a periodic health evaluation has been conducted in relation to that Player by the PRB's Team Doctor, which includes: - a) taking a general medical history of the Player, including injuries and Medical Procedures undertaken; - b) conducting a physical examination of the Player; - c) conducting the relevant concussion baseline testing for the competition; - advising Players of the need to maintain good skin and oral health and, where appropriate, recommending that Players seek external skin and/or dental expertise for examination and advice; - e) conducting any additional examinations or investigations that the PRB's Team Doctor believes are necessary or prudent to protect the health and well-being of that Player;

+- f) recording the details obtained from each step of the periodic health evaluation outlined in paragraphs a) to e) above, in Smartabase (or such other centrally documented system as may be notified by Rugby AU) referred to in Article 17 (Keeping medical records); - g) reminding the Player that their medical information may be disclosed in accordance clause 22 of this Policy; and - h) completing the checklist outlined in Schedule 8; - 13.2.2. acknowledge that Rugby AU recommends that the PRB's Team Doctor conduct a periodic health evaluation outlined in Article 13.2.1, for each of the PRB's Players, every year; and - 13.2.3. ensure that immediately prior to a Player ceasing to be employed by the PRB: - a) a periodic health evaluation outlined in Article 13.2.1 is carried out; and - b) following the periodic health evaluation in 13.2.3.a), the Player signs a form (prepared by the Team Doctor in consultation with the Player) that acknowledges the results of the evaluation conducted in accordance with 13.2.3.a) and records any and all injuries, illness and Medical Procedures occurring during the term that the Player was contracted with the PRB